fergal-dillon/chargeback_analysis/README.md

-# Chargeback Analysis
+# Chargeback Monitoring & Risk Analysis

-This project analyzes synthetic credit card transaction data to explore trends in fraudulent activity.
-The goal is to understand the distribution of transaction amounts and the occurrence of fraud.
+This project uses synthetic credit card transaction data to identify trends in fraudulent or high-risk transactions that may contribute to chargebacks.
+The goal is to monitor chargeback rates, detect emerging patterns, and ultimately **keep dispute ratios low to meet Visa and Mastercard compliance thresholds**.

+By analyzing transaction data in Google BigQuery, this project simulates a typical workflow used in a Risk or Chargeback Operations team.

+---

-## Project Structure
+## 🗂 Project Structure

 chargeback_data/
 ├─ queries/       # SQL queries used for analysis